Nith567/FILWPAgent/README.md

 3. **User Platform & Payment:**
    - Users visit our platform and search for topics.
-   - If relevant content is found in Tableland Database via sql query operations without using centralized database, users can pay the creator's specified amount (in USDFC) for consuming Content
+   - If relevant content is found in Tableland Database via onChain SQL AI operated engine search without using centralized database, users can pay the creator's specified amount (in USDFC) for consuming Content
    - After calls to smart contract on Filecoin Network to access the full content and happily receive the content according to user query.
    - Payment and access are handled onChain with smart contracts, ensuring transparency.